jsr029/Rakotonirina_JeanSebastien_14_06092022/README.md

 ## Frontend folder contains the react app

 1. Type "yarn install" to install HRnet application
+2. If an error about styled-components appears, type "yarn add styled-components"
+3. Idem with @emotion/unitless, type "yarn add @emotion/unitless"

-2. Open it by "npm start" in vscode terminal or in cmd administrator console
+4. Open it by "npm start" in vscode terminal or in cmd administrator console

 3. Use lighthouse browser devtools to audit it